nzakas/understandinges6/manuscript/00-Introduction.md

 **Chapter 2: Functions** discusses the various changes to functions.
 This includes the arrow function form, default parameters, rest parameters, and more.

 **Chapter 3: Objects** explains the changes to how objects are created, modified, and used.
-Topics include changes to object literal syntax, using symbols, and new reflection methods.
+Topics include changes to object literal syntax, and new reflection methods.

 **Chapter 4: Classes** introduces the first formal concept of classes in JavaScript.
 Often a point of confusion for those coming from other languages, the addition of class syntax in JavaScript makes the language more approachable to others and more concise for enthusiasts.